MichielVanwelsenaere/HomeAutomation.CoDeSys3/docs/FunctionBlocks/FB_INPUT_BINARYSENSOR_MQTT.md

 ```

 ### **Home Assistant YAML**
-To integrate with Home Assistant use the YAML code below in your [MQTT binary sensor](https://www.home-assistant.io/components/binary_sensor.mqtt/) config:
+If [MQTT discovery](../AdditionalFunctionality/MQTT_Discovery.md) is not working for you, you can use the YAML code below in your [MQTT binary sensor](https://www.home-assistant.io/components/binary_sensor.mqtt/) config:

 ```YAML
 mqtt: